Back to Top

 "It's such a cloudy day, seems like we'll never see the sun or feel the day has possibilities."

 One component of this plan is to allow educators to teach and innovate based on what’s best for their students.
-The methods used in one district may not work for another -- this is why unfunded education mandates from the state do more harm than good.
-I think that a significant reduction in the number of administrators per student is also necessary.
-The previously mentioned points would assist with this, as more control in the hands of local school boards, parents, and students would not require as much oversight or paper-pushing to respond to federal and state level restrictions.
+Just as some things work in California and New York, but not in Texas, the methods used in one school district may not work for another which is why unfunded education mandates from the state do more harm than good.
+I think that, as more control resides in the hands of local school boards, parents, and students, schools would not require as much oversight or paper-pushing to respond to federal and state level restrictions.

 Committee to Elect Darren Hamilton